 When a new, young, female doctor came to Presbyterian hospital in 1973 for her residency, Dr. Safar suggested she might want to work with the Freedom House to help train the street medics.
 The doctor was Nancy Caroline, who not only worked with the paramedics but also served as their medical director.
-She also documented the training they received — and put it all in a textbook.
+And she documented the training they received, publishing it all in a book.
 The result, Emergency Care in the Streets, was literally the textbook to train new paramedics for a decade (but don’t worry: new editions came out frequently).
 She became known as “The Mother of Paramedicine” — and she learned it all at Freedom House.
 (Dr. Caroline died from multiple myeloma in 2002, at 58.)

 Successful?
 We Better Kill It